1. His childhood

-REFERENCE 6: Much gratitude is due to Larry James of West Sacramento, California, United States of America for establishing contact in November 2018, and introducing me to the James Family Archive website that contains a phenomenal amount of well-researched historical information.
+REFERENCE 19: Much gratitude is due to Larry James of West Sacramento, California, United States of America for establishing contact in November 2018, and introducing me to the James Family Archive website that contains a phenomenal amount of well-researched historical information.
 Additional information was also received in February and July 2019, and in April 2020.
-Without Larry’s input, any knowledge of the existence of Edward and Katherine Mortimer’s eldest child, Margaret Mortimer – and her descendants – would have been lost to our Mortimer family’s history.
+Without Larry’s input, any knowledge of the (possible) existence of Edward and Katherine Mortimer’s eldest child, Margaret Mortimer – and her descendants – would have been lost to our Mortimer family’s history.
 Confirmation of this connection from primary sources is still outstanding.